 S-98 S-100 ECDIS and Interoperability Specification

+IEC 63173-2 Maritime navigation and radiocommunication equipment and systems - Data interfaces - Part 2: Secure communication between ship and shore (SECOM)

 Preface to Edition 1.9.0

 IHO S-164 is dependent for some of its content on the existence of comprehensive test datasets (which it documents) and systems which have implemented correctly the requirements of IHO S-100 (and allied) standards.
 As the initial version of S-164 few, if any, S-100 systems, with Dual Fuel mode enabled are in existence and many of the datasets are still under development.
 Therefore, many of the tests documented do not contain reference screenshots from S-100 implementations – where this is the case screenshots have been noted with “[TBD]” (“to be determined”).